cfinniga/MountainID/README.md

 # :mount_fuji: MountainID

-This app is designed to help users identify mountains they see.
+This Android app is designed to help users identify mountains they see.

 ## How to build
 You can build the APK in Android studio, however there are still bugs on some phones.
 Feel free to leave an issue of a bug you find!